pibara/spq-sigs/README.md

 * Added some long overdue comments to the code.
 * Implemented multi-tree signing (experimental) up to four levels.
 * Replace seperate multy-tree templates with a variadic template solution.
-* Implement (variadic) multi-tree signature validation. (working for double tree, tripple and up not just yet.
+* Implement (variadic) multi-tree signature validation. (working for double and tripple tree, quadrupal and up not just yet.
 * Updatate API to work with optionally omitted sub-key signing signatures.

 ## todo Minimal Viable Product

-* Fix variadic template for mutli-tree signatures and validation beyond two trees.
-Only works for double tree now, not tripple, quadruple or up.
+* Fix variadic template for mutli-tree signatures and validation beyond three trees.
+Only works for double and tripple tree now, not tripple, quadruple or up.
 * Add multi-tree signature serialization/deserialisation where known sub-key signing signatures can optionally be ommitted.
 * Private key serialization and de-serialization (for wallets and persistence).
 * Private key password protection (use libsodium).
+* Code cleanup.

 # todo, post-MVP
 * Add multi-threading.
 * Work on const-correctness.
 * Document usage.
 * Add a sample project with cmake and stuff.
+* Profile and performance improve where possible.

 ## todo (post Python backport)